vlggms/lobotomy-corp13/VILLAINS_WIKI_PAGE.md

 * Form voting blocks with confirmed innocents

 === For Villains ===
+* '''Cannot eliminate on the first night''' - use this time to gather information
 * Act helpful to avoid suspicion
 * Build trust before striking
 * Create believable alibis